 The simulations conducted by the researchers were independently confirmed by astrophysicist David Dearborn of Lawrence Livermore National Laboratory.
 Frischer and his colleague John Fillwalk, Director of the IDIA Lab, recently presented their findings at the Vatican’s Pontifical Archaeological Academy in Rome.

-Visit the BAS Archaeological Technology page for more articles on the 21st-century archaeological toolkit, as well as a FREE eBook on Cyber-Archaeology.
+Visit the BAS Archaeological Technology page for more articles on the 21st-century archaeological toolkit.